Why breastfeed?

 - is free and saves you time, as breastfeeds are ready to go!

-For babies, breast milk:
+For pēpi, breast milk:

 Preparing to breastfeed

-You can do several things while you're pregnant and straight after your baby is born to get ready to breastfeed.
+You can do several things while you're pregnant and straight after your pēpi

 - Check out the help you can get from the Canterbury Breastfeeding Advocacy Service.
-It offers free breastfeeding education sessions, breastfeeding support groups (pregnant women are welcome), and mother-to-mother breastfeeding peer counsellors.
+It offers free breastfeeding education sessions, breastfeeding support groups (pregnant women are welcome) and mother-to-mother breastfeeding peer counsellors.

 There are some common problems women can have with breastfeeding.
 But if you run into any difficulties, your midwife can support you and help you to overcome them.